datafold-dev/datafold/README.rst

       only accessible via "deep imports"
       (e.g. :code:`from datafol.dynfold.outofsample import ...`) and may raise a warning
       when using it.
+    * The interfaces within *datafold* are not stable.
+This means it is highly recommended to use *datafold* with a specific version.
     * There is no deprecation cycle.
 Backwards compatibility is indicated by the package version, where we use a `semantic versioning <https://semver.org/>`__ policy `[major].[minor].[patch]`, i.e.